Motorhoming Tips for Beginners: Essential Know How for Motorhome Life

 If you are buying your motorhome privately, make sure you are happy that the seller is genuine, particularly if you are using eBay or another auction type site.
 If it’s too good to be true, it probably is!

-Get an HPI check done on the motorhome to make sure it’s finance free and hasn’t been written off.
+TOP TIP: Get an HPI check done on the motorhome to make sure it’s finance-free and hasn’t been written off.

 What to Look For When You View

-If possible, get someone with some motorhome knowledge to go with you to view; you may want to check all the systems, such as heating, solar charge, hot water etc etc do actually work, that windows open and close and blinds are operational.
+If you’re new to motorhomes the best thing is to get someone with some motorhome knowledge to go with you to view.
+You may want to check all the systems, such as heating, solar charge, hot water and so on do actually work, that windows open and close and blinds are operational.
 Although a good habitation check will also cover motorhome systems, they may miss smaller things.

 Collecting Your New Motorhome